Divorce and Separation Name Changes

-About half of divorced women choose to change their name.
-There are a few different options for changing your name, and no, you don't have to go back to your maiden name!
+While most of these women choose to change back to their maiden name, you don't have to.
+There are a few different options for changing your name.

 If you are just wanting to go back to your maiden name after you have divorced a Marriage Certificate issued by your state or territory's Registry of Births, Deaths and Marriages is usually sufficient evidence of a link between your married name and maiden name and you do not need to go through any application process to change your name.
 Some organisations will also require evidence of divorce, so it will be a good idea to have this handy as well.
 These two documents are all that you need to change your name on your identification documents and with government departments and other organisations.
 Legally, you can start using your maiden name again whenever you like, even before you are divorced, this is called name by association.